shardul9320/NYC-Taxi-Festival-Analysis/README.md

-🚖 NYC Taxi Demand Analysis: The Festival Effect
+🚖 NYC Taxi Data Engine: From Analysis to Prediction

-A Big Data analysis of 2.9 million taxi trips to predict how "Festival Seasons" impact urban mobility, pricing strategies, and demand patterns in New York City.
+A scalable Big Data pipeline analyzing 2.9 million taxi trips to uncover festival trends and predict future demand using Distributed Computing.

 📖 Project Overview

-Does a holiday mean more business for taxi drivers, or less?
-Does a traffic-free road make the trip cheaper, even if the surge price is high?

-This project analyzes the January 2024 Yellow Taxi dataset (2.9M records) to answer these questions.
-Using Dask for out-of-core processing and Docker for reproducibility, I built a pipeline that cleans, visualizes, and models taxi demand during festivals (New Year's, MLK Day) versus standard workdays.
+Managing urban mobility in a city like New York requires more than just Excel.
+It requires tools that can handle millions of data points without crashing.

+This project is divided into two core modules, each tackling a specific Big Data challenge using industry-standard tools:

+Module 1 (Dask): The "Festival Effect" Analysis.
+Do holidays increase or decrease taxi demand?
+We analyze pricing and timing patterns during festivals using Dask.

+Module 2 (Apache Spark): Demand Prediction Engine.
+Using PySpark's Machine Learning library (MLlib), we build a robust Random Forest model to predict exactly how many taxis are needed at any location, at any hour.

+📊 Module 1: Festival Analysis (Dask)

+Goal: Solved memory constraints to analyze the impact of holidays on taxi economics.

 🎯 Key Objectives

-Solve the Memory Constraint: Process a 3GB+ dataset on a machine with only 1.7GB RAM using Dask.
+Memory Optimization: Process a 3GB+ dataset on a machine with only 1.7GB RAM using Dask's lazy evaluation.

-Volume Prediction: Quantify the drop in commuter traffic during holidays.
+Pattern Recognition: Quantify the shift in commuter behavior during holidays (New Year's, MLK Day).

-Dynamic Pricing Analysis: Determine if "Holiday Surge" is real or if faster trips offset the cost.

-💡 Key Insights (The "Aha!"
-Moments)
+💡 Key Insights

-1. The Volume Paradox

-Contrary to popular belief, demand drops by ~22% on holidays.
+The Volume Paradox: Demand drops by ~22% on holidays.
+The workforce stays home, outweighing the increase in tourists.

-Normal Day: ~90,000 trips (Commuters dominate).

-Festival Day: ~70,000 trips (Workforce stays home).

-2. The Price-Speed Inversion

-A 5-mile trip is actually cheaper on a holiday.
+The Price-Speed Inversion: A 5-mile trip is cheaper on a holiday because traffic is lighter, reducing the time-based meter charge.

-Why?
-Taxi meters charge for both distance and time.

-The Data: On holidays, traffic congestion vanishes.
-The average trip is 2 minutes faster, saving the passenger money on the time-based portion of the fare, even if base rates are high.

-3. The "Time-Shift" Phenomenon

-The "Rush Hour" completely moves:

-Work Days: Peaks at 8:00 AM and 6:00 PM (The Commute).

-Holidays: Peaks at 1:00 AM (Party Rush) and 3:00 PM (Leisure/Shopping).
+The "Time-Shift": The 8:00 AM rush hour vanishes.
+Demand peaks shift to 1:00 AM (Nightlife) and 3:00 PM (Leisure).

+🖼️ Visualizations

+(Screenshots of Dask Analysis)

+Figure 1: Price vs. Distance comparison showing cheaper rates on festival days.

+Figure 2: The "Time-Shift" - Commuter peaks (Blue) vs. Holiday Leisure peaks (Red).

+🤖 Module 2: Demand Prediction (Apache Spark)

+Goal: Built a Machine Learning pipeline to predict taxi volume for resource planning.

+🎯 Key Objectives

+Scalable ML: Use PySpark MLlib to train models on millions of rows where Scikit-Learn would fail.

+Feature Engineering: Transform raw timestamps into predictive features (Hour, Day of Week, Is_Weekend).

+High-Accuracy Modeling: Compare Linear Regression vs. Random Forest Regressor.

+⚙️ Methodology

+Data Aggregation: Grouped 2.9M trips by LocationID, Hour, and Day to calculate historical demand.

+Vectorization: Converted features into Spark-compatible feature vectors using VectorAssembler.

+Model Training: Trained a Random Forest Regressor to handle non-linear relationships (e.g., demand spiking at 5 PM but dropping at 7 PM).

+🚀 Results

+Model V1 (Baseline): RMSE = 1393 (High Error).

+Model V2 (Random Forest + Feature Engineering): RMSE = ~240.

+Conclusion: The model can predict the number of taxis needed at any location within an error margin of ~240 trips, enabling efficient fleet dispatching.

+Figure 3: Spark Prediction Output showing actual vs. predicted trip counts.

-🛠️ Technical Stack & Architecture
+🛠️ Technical Stack

-This project was built in a Dockerized Jupyter Environment to ensure portability.

 Component

 Technology

-Role
+Use Case

 Orchestration

 Docker

-Containerized the environment (Jupyter Scipy Notebook image).
+Containerized the Jupyter Scipy environment for reproducibility.

-Big Data Engine
+Processing (Mod 1)

 Dask

-Handled 2.9M rows on low RAM by using lazy evaluation and partitioning.
+Handling "Out-of-Core" computations on low RAM infrastructure.

+Processing (Mod 2)

+Apache Spark

+Distributed data processing and aggregation.

 Machine Learning

-Scikit-Learn
+Scikit-Learn / MLlib

-Trained Linear Regression models for Fare & Duration prediction.
+Linear Regression (Dask) & Random Forest (Spark).

-Analysis

-Pandas / NumPy

-Data manipulation and aggregation.

 Visualization

 Matplotlib / Seaborn

-Created comparative trend graphs.
+Trend graphing and comparative analysis.

+🏗️ Engineering Challenges Solved

-🏗️ Engineering Challenge: The "KilledWorker" Error
+1. The "KilledWorker" Memory Crash (Dask)

-Problem: The dataset size exceeded the available RAM (1.73 GB), causing Dask workers to crash (KilledWorker).
+Problem: Default Dask settings spawned 4 workers, splitting 1.7GB RAM into tiny chunks that crashed instantly when loading data.
-Solution: I optimized the Dask Client configuration to use a Single-Worker Strategy (n_workers=1).
-This consolidated all available RAM into a single process, reducing overhead and allowing successful partition loading.
+Solution: Optimized the Client to use a Single-Worker Strategy with multi-threading.

-# The Optimized Configuration
+# The Fix
 client = Client(n_workers=1, threads_per_worker=4)

+2. High-Dimensionality in Spark

+Problem: Predicting demand required combining continuous variables (Time) with categorical ones (Location IDs).
+Solution: Used Spark's VectorAssembler to flatten features into a single vector column required by MLlib algorithms.

 🚀 How to Run This Project